 The town manager may approve the temporary closure of office(s) for brief periods of time, not to exceed one working day, for special functions or reasons (e.g., inclement weather) related to the availability of staffing.
 A notice shall be placed on the closed door(s) of those office(s), on the town's web page, and on the town's voice mail, indicating an apology to visitors, the time the office is expected to reopen, and, if possible, a referral to any other open office that may be covering for the closed office(s).
-Employees who are unable to perform their duties due to such closures shall be compensated at the same rate of compensation as if they had worked.
+Employees who are able to perform their duties by remote means may be expected to do so during periods of office closures.
+All regular employees who lack remote work capability shall be compensated for any temporary closures of town offices or facilities at the same rate of compensation as if they had worked.
 Such time shall not be used to compute overtime compensation.
-Employees absent from work due to use of leave time will not receive additional compensation other than normal pay for the requested leave or absence.
+Employees absent from work due to leave will not receive additional compensation other than normal pay for the leave or absence.